-According to the American Chamber of Commerce of Mexico, Guadalajara, in Jalisco, is one of the major economic centers of the country.
-It boasts a population of over 4 million inhabitants, and is the second most populated city in Mexico.
+According to the American Chamber of Commerce of Mexico, Guadalajara, Jalisco, is one of the major economic centers of the country.
+It boasts a population of over 4 million inhabitants, the second most populated city in Mexico.
 The workforce consists of 3.27 million citizens who are highly qualified for doing any kind of skilled labor.
 More than half of those workers are less than 35 years old.

 Guadalajara has eight of the 10 best contract electronic manufacturers in the world, which include Solectron, Flextronics and SCI systems.
 Manufacturers in Guadalajara build machines for IBM, ON Semiconductor, Hewlett-Packard and Kodak.
 Many of these companies are great examples of who owns maquiladoras and how they operate.

 Coahuila produces over a third of Mexico's steel.
 Because of this, the region has become a major auto manufacturing center.
 There are over 200 maquiladoras in Coahuila that specialize in manufacturing for the auto industry.
 Companies that manufacture in Coahuila include Chrysler, Toyota, Philips, General Motors, Fiat, Freightliner, Delphi and many more.

 According to an interview with Miguel Hernandez, General Manager of The Offshore Group's Manufacturas Zapalinamé, Coahuila began building cars early and became a popular state to locate maquiladoras.
 General Motors opened its first plant there in 1981, and the local schools began to train people for jobs.
 Saltillo, a major city in Coahuila, is known for its universities.
 It has the most universities per capita in Mexico.
 Before that, agricultural technology manufacturer John Deere had been operating for some time on building vehicle parts.
 Chrysler moved to Coahuila next, and workers started coming to the city to work at the automotive manufacturing plants there.